nrpndr/review-service/README.md

     mvn clean install
     java -jar target/user-service.jar
     ```
-- Prerequisite to this is that you need a have a local installation of mongodb.
+- Prerequisite to the above is that you need a have a local installation of mongodb.
 [User service](https://github.com/nrpndr/user-service) is required to perform create/update/delete operation.
 - If you want to avoid all that hassle, simply do the following(You need to have docker desktop installed for this)

     ```